-- (i) While a participating utility may use, develop, and maintain broadband systems and the delivery of broadband services, voice-over-internet-protocol services, telecommunications services, and cable and video programming services for use in providing delivery services and Smart Grid retail customers, functionality or application to its including, but not limited to, the installation, implementation and maintenance of Smart Grid electric system upgrades as defined in Section 16-108.6 of this Act, a participating utility is prohibited from offering to its retail customers broadband services or the delivery of broadband services, voice-over-internet-protocol telecommunications services, or cable or video programming services, unless they are part of a service directly related to delivery services or Smart Grid functionality or applications as defined in Section 16-108.6 of this Act, and from recovering the costs of such offerings from retail customers. - (j) Nothing in this Section is intended to legislatively overturn the opinion issued in Commonwealth Edison Co. v.
-Ill.
-Commerce Comm'n, Nos.
-2-08-0959, 2-08-1037, 2-08-1137, 1-08-3008, 1-08-3030, 1-08-3054, 1-08-3313 cons.
-(Ill.
-App.
-Ct.
-2d Dist.
-Sept.
-30, 2010).
-This amendatory Act of the 97th General Assembly shall not be construed as creating a contract between the General Assembly and the participating utility, and shall not establish a property right in the participating utility.
+While an electric a participating utility may use, develop, and maintain broadband systems and the delivery of broadband services, Voice over Internet Protocol (VoIP) voice-over-internet-protocol services, telecommunications services, and cable or and video programming services for use in providing delivery services and Smart Grid functionality or application to its retail customers, an electric including, but not limited to, the installation, implementation and maintenance of Smart Grid electric system upgrades as defined in Section 16 108.6 of this Act, a participating utility is prohibited from providing to its retail customers broadband Voice over Internet Protocol (VoIP) services, voice-over-internet-protocol services, telecommunications services, or cable or video programming services, unless they are part of a service directly related to delivery services or Smart Grid functionality or applications as defined in Section 16 108.6 of this Act, and from recovering the costs of such offerings from retail customers.
+The prohibition set forth in this subsection (i) is inoperative after December 31, 2027 for every participating utility.